Controlling Your Tongue

 By Jill Briscoe

 We were enjoying a prayer meeting.
-That’s right, I said “enjoying,” not “enduring”!
 Fifteen women had gathered to talk to God.
-To encourage our hearts we were reading together from the Word, and we marveled at Daniel, noting that something wonderful happened every time he prayed.
+To encourage our hearts, we were reading together from the Word.
+We marveled at Daniel, noting that something wonderful happened every time he prayed.

 “How brave and courageous he was,” said one.

 “How close he kept to the Father,” exclaimed another.

 “How special his gifts – and how faithful a servant!” added a third.
 There was silence…

 “What I like best about this story,” said one of my friends, “is the bit about the lions.
 Daniel said in 6:22, ‘My God sent his angel to shut the lions’ mouths so that they would not hurt me.’
 If God shut the lions’ mouths, I know he can surely shut mine!”

 We prayed about that – all of us.